joonmosqueda/test-REA/README.md

 ### How to launch a TEST-REA stack
-The repository provides two ways to launch a new TEST-REA stack, one using `Ansible` and one using the `AWS CLI`.

-**Ansible**
-1. Install Ansible on your build box, if it isn't already installed.
+1. Install Ansible and AWS CLI on your build box, if it isn't already installed.
 2. Create a parameters file for Ansible, simillar to [this example](templates/template-conf.yaml).
 3. From the root of the TEST-REA repo checkout, run the ansible playbook with parameters.
    ```